 (a) Representation and Warranties.
 Each Party represents and warrants that the execution, delivery and performance of this Agreement by it has been duly authorized by all necessary corporate and/or governmental actions, to the extent authorized by law.

 (b) Necessary Approvals.
-The Owner represents that all necessary leases, approvals, permits, licenses, easements, rights of way or access to install, own and/or operate its Generating Units have been or will be obtained by the Owner prior to the Commercial Operation Date.
+The Owner represents that all necessary leases, approvals, permits, licenses, easements, rights of way or access to install, own and/or operate its Generating Units and to deliver Contracted Capability to the Palo Verde Delivery Point for Summer 2001 have been or will be obtained by the Owner prior to the Commercial Operation Date.

 (c) Tariff Approval.
 The ISO represents that the ISO Tariff provides for the ISO's ability to recover the costs associated with this Agreement from Market Participants.